Guilderland Central School District: Construction and renovations

 The Pine Bush Elementary School on Carman Road, Route 146, opened in September 1994.
 It was approved by the community due to the district's growing enrollment.
-It is the newest school in the district.
 In 1999, a major expansion and renovation project, supported by a $24 million bond issue, was completed at Guilderland High School.
 In October 2001, voters approved the expansion and renovation of Farnsworth Middle School—a $19.7 million project which was completed in September 2005.
 This project included a fourth gym and the entire Seneca House.